Netvent/storyly-sdk/android/README.md

 * storylyStoryShown: This method is called when a story is shown in fullscreen.
 * storylyStoryDismissed: This method is called when story screen is dismissed.
 * storylyUserInteracted: This method is called when a user is interacted with a quiz, a poll or an emoji.
+* storylyEvent: This method is called when a story event is occurred.
 Sample usages can be seen below:

 Kotlin: